 Cancer is Expected to Hold Significant Market Share in the Therapy Area Segment Over the Forecast Period

 - There are several types of immunotherapies used for the treatment of cancer.
-Some of the immunotherapies include immune checkpoint inhibitors, T-cells cell transfer, cancer vaccines, and immune system modulators.
+Some immunotherapies include immune checkpoint inhibitors, T-cells cell transfer, cancer vaccines, and immune system modulators.
 These therapies are used for many types of cancer and their advanced stages.
-Some of the popular immunotherapy drugs are Rituxan, Yervoy, Adcetris, and Zevalin, among several others.
+Some of the popular immunotherapy drugs include Rituxan, Yervoy, Adcetris, and Zevalin.

-- The market playera are launching new proucts for the treatmnent of cancer which is expected to boost the market growth.
-For instance, in July 2019, Amgen Inc and Allergan Plc launched MVASI (bevacizumab-awwb), a biosimilar to Avastin (bevacizumab), and KANJINTITM (trastuzumab-anns), a biosimilar to Herceptin (trastuzumab) in the United States.
-MVASI, the first oncology therapeutic biosimilar approved by the U.S. Food and Drug Administration (FDA) for the treatment of five types of cancers such as metastatic colorectal cancer, non-squamous non-small cell lung cancer, renal cell carcinoma and others.
+- The market players are launching new products for cancer treatment, which is expected to boost the market growth.
+For instance, in July 2019, Amgen Inc. and Allergan PLC launched MVASI (bevacizumab-awwb), a biosimilar to Avastin (bevacizumab), and KANJINTITM (trastuzumab-anns), a biosimilar to Herceptin (trastuzumab) in the United States.
+MVASI, the first oncology therapeutic biosimilar approved by the US Food and Drug Administration (FDA) for treating five types of cancers such as metastatic colorectal cancer, non-squamous non-small cell lung cancer, renal cell carcinoma, and others.

-- The growth of immunotherapies in developed markets is high, due to increased R&D, with better government policies for supporting clinical trials through findings and campaigns, in order to raise awareness regarding several kinds of cancer.
-For instance, according to the National Clinical Trial (NCT) Registry, Novartis Pharmaceuticals is conducting a phase Ib, open label, dose escalation study of spartalizumab plus LAG525 in combination with NIR178, capmatinib, MCS110, or canakinumab, followed by a dose expansion in adult patients with advanced or metastatic triple negative breast cancer (TNBC).
-The trial Started in January 2019 and expected to complete in January 2022.
+- The growth of immunotherapies in developed markets is high, due to increased R&D, with better government policies for supporting clinical trials through findings and campaigns to raise awareness regarding several kinds of cancer.
+For instance, according to the National Clinical Trial (NCT) Registry, Novartis Pharmaceuticals is conducting a phase Ib, open-label, dose-escalation study of spartalizumab plus LAG525 in combination with NIR178, capmatinib, MCS110, or canakinumab, followed by a dose-expansion in adult patients with advanced or metastatic triple-negative breast cancer (TNBC).
+The trial started in January 2019 and is expected to be complete in January 2022.

-- Thus, owing to above mentioned factors it is expected to show significant growth over the forecast period.
+- Thus, the factors mentioned above are expected to show significant growth over the forecast period.

 To understand key trends, Download Sample Report

-North America Dominates the Market and is Expected to do Same in the Forecast Period
+North America Dominates the Market and it is Expected to do the Same in the Forecast Period

 North America is expected to have a significant market share throughout the forecast period.
 This is due to the increasing incidence of cancers, rising geriatric population, growing preference, and adoption rate of immunotherapy rates across the region.

 People with cancer are at higher risk of infection with severe acute respiratory syndrome coronavirus 2 (SARS-2-CoV) virus that causes COVID-19.
 Thus, researchers are in the development of effective therapeutics for COVID-19.
-For instance, Canadian Cancer Trials Group is conducting phase III clinical trial to find out if immunization with IMM-101 will reduce the incidence of severe respiratory and COVID-19 infections in cancer patients.
+For instance, the Canadian Cancer Trials Group is conducting a phase III clinical trial to determine if immunization with IMM-101 will reduce the incidence of severe respiratory and COVID-19 infections in cancer patients.

 To understand geography trends, Download Sample Report

-In May 2020, in India, the University of Hyderabad (UoH) and the CSIR-Centre for Cellular and Molecular Biology are collaborated with Vins Bioproducts Ltd company to develop antibody fragment-based immunotherapy for treatment of Covid-19.
+In May 2020, in India, the University of Hyderabad (UoH) and the CSIR-Centre for Cellular and Molecular Biology collaborated with Vins Bioproducts Ltd company to develop antibody fragment-based immunotherapy for the treatment of COVID-19.